 If you recognize yourself in any of these patterns, I can help you break the cycle with codependency therapy and learn more about how to create and function in a healthier relationship.

 You do not have to battle codependency in relationships alone.
-Contact me today at Nancy’s Counseling Corner in Orange County, California to schedule your appointment for effective codependency therapy.
+Contact me today at Nancy’s Counseling Corner in Orange County, California to schedule your appointment for effective codependency therapy in Orange County.